pirovc/genome_updater/README.md

 Extended reports:
 -----------------

-Parameter -u activates the report of added and removed files from the current download/update (based on assemblies) with the following fields:
+Parameter -u activates the report of added and removed files from the current download/update (based on assemblies) with the following fields (tab separated):

 	Added [A] or removed [R], Assembly Accession, url